-In 2011, the band launched their debut album “Monsieur Chevalier”.
-The first single from the record ‘Dark and Dirty Dancehalls’ featured on BBC Introducing the second single ‘Can’t Hold It Down’ landed a spot on the BBC 6 Music Playlist in early 2012.
+The collective’s first album, ‘Monsieur Chevalier’ was released in 2011 with the first single ‘Dark and Dirty Dancehalls’ featured on BBC Introducing and the second single ‘Can’t Hold it Down’ landed a spot on the BBC 6 Music playlist in early 2012.

 In the Spring of 2012, ZCJB began work on their second album ‘Stories’, starting in Kent before heading to Nashville for the finishing touches.